M2MCloud/AzureIotWorkshop/HOL1/readme.md

 We're going to send a large Device message file to the IoT Hub.

-1. If it's not already, run the Device simulator (Debug->Start without Debugging or Cntrl + F5 )
+1. If it's not already, run the Device simulator (Debug -> Start without Debugging, or Cntrl + F5 )

 1. Choose option "2" from the Device menu, "Send large Device Message file"